w3f/polkadot-wiki/docs/learn-randomness.md

 In every slot, each validator "rolls a die".
 They execute a function (the VRF) which takes as input the following:

-- the "secret key", a key specifically made for these die rolls and which gets regenerated in every new slot
+- **The "secret key"**, a key specifically made for these die rolls and which gets regenerated in every new slot.
 - the hash of VRF values from the blocks in the epoch before last (N-2), so past randomness has an effect on the current pending randomness (N)
 - the slot number